-- Include unit leadership and your youth in the conversation. - Determine if attendance is possible for the youth. - Review the allergy action plan and revise if needed.
-Include all medications. - Review the menu.
+- Include unit leadership and your youth in the conversation. - Determine if it is possible for the youth to attend the camp. - Review the allergy action plan and revise if needed.
+Include all medications. - Provide copies of the final food allergy action plan to the camp leadership. - Review the menu.
 Discuss any potential allergens and develop a plan for alternatives. - Include meal service (e.g., cafeteria style, family style, self-serve) in the plan and communicate the food allergy action plan to camp staff upon arrival.